llwaterhouse/Password-Generator/README.md

 * based on user input, the program must then generate a random password using the length that the user entered.

-* share some information about ourselves and share our contact info

 ## Author
 - [@LindaWaterhouse](https://www.github.com/llwaterhouse)